Kwangsa19/Kwangsa19.github.io/README.md

 6. Mail

 LittleLink is a lightweight DIY alternative to services like [Linktree](https://linktr.ee) and [many.link](https://many.link/).
-LittleLink was built using [Skeleton](http://getskeleton.com/), a dead simple, responsive boilerplate—we just stripped out some additional code you wouldn't need and added in branded styles for popular services. 😊
+LittleLink was built using [Skeleton](http://getskeleton.com/), a dead simple, responsive boilerplate.
+I made some changes on it so some additional codes would be stripped.  😊